justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 #### Footer pinned = false

-If the actions aren’t required to be sticky and placed at the bottom of the content, and the passive footer is pinned to the bottom of the Modal container whilst the user scrolls to indicate there is more content below.
+If the actions aren’t required to be sticky and are placed at the bottom of the content, the passive footer is pinned to the bottom of the Modal container whilst the user scrolls to indicate the presence of additional content below.

 {% contentPageImage {
   src: "../../../assets/img/components/modal/overview/overflow-body-content-footer-not-pinned.png",